 6. Pour the tempered oil and garlic over the curry.
 Switch off the gas.
 Cover with a lid immediately.

-1. The consistency of this curry should be on the thick side.
+1. Traditionally, consistency of this curry should be on the thick side.
+Adjust the consistency per your liking.

 2. This curry should be very hot.
-But you can use your own judgement.
+But you can use your own judgment.

 3. Any oil of your choice can be used.
 But traditionally, coconut oil is preferred.